papicella/snyk-sca-sast-workshop/README.md

 ## Step 6 - Find vulnerabilities

-* Since Juice-Shop project had been imported in the Step 3, you should see a "**package.json**" project as shown below.
+* Since Juice-Shop project had been imported in the Step 3, you should see multiple "**package.json**" projects as shown below.

 ![alt tag](https://i.ibb.co/d4Qb3TV/Snyk-OS-vuln.png)